Academic Policies & Requirements

 All candidates for a degree are required to be in residence for a minimum of two semesters during the junior and senior years, including the final semester.
 Transfer students must be in residence for a minimum of three semesters, earning a minimum of 12 Bucknell course credits, regardless of the number of credits earned elsewhere previously.

 In some limited instances, a course may be used to fulfill two College Core Curriculum requirements.
 (See the College Core Curriculum summary.)

-Courses that fulfill general education requirements (the College Core Curriculum requirements in the College of Arts and Sciences) also may be used to fulfill major or minor requirements.
-However, courses cannot be counted in more than one major or minor; where one major or minor course satisfies the requirement in another major or minor, it must be replaced by an elective in the second major or minor.
+Courses that fulfill general education requirements (the College Core Curriculum requirements in the College of Arts & Sciences and Freeman College of Management) also may be used to fulfill major or minor requirements.
+However, courses may not be counted in more than one major or minor; where one major or minor course satisfies the requirement in another major or minor, it must be replaced by an elective in the second major or minor.
 Major related requirements may be counted toward another major or minor.